 Manifestation Determination Review

-Following a finding of guilt, but before the school imposes a punitive “change of placement” – such as suspending a child for more than 10 days – the laws require what is called a Manifestation Determination Review.
-The IEP or Section 504 team must meet to determine if the behavior was caused by or related to the student’s disability, or was the behavior a result of the school’s failure to implement the student’s IEP or 504 Plan?
+Following a finding of guilt, but before the school imposes a punitive “change of placement” (e.g., suspending a child for more than 10 days) the laws require what is called a Manifestation Determination Review.
+The IEP or Section 504 team must meet to determine if the behavior was caused by or related to the student’s disability or was the behavior a result of the school’s failure to implement the student’s IEP or 504 Plan.

 As for additional punishment, schools cannot suspend the student for more than 10 school days per year.
-Instead, the child should return to school with an updated and appropriate behavior plan, unless the team agrees to change his placement as part of a modification of the BIP.
+Instead, the child should return to school with an updated and appropriate behavior plan, unless the team agrees to change the student’s placement as part of a modification of the BIP.

-A student’s classification as a child with a disability or a finding that his behavior was caused by his disability should not be considered an “excuse” for inappropriate, antisocial, or illegal conduct.
+A student’s classification as a child with a disability or a finding that their behavior was caused by their disability should not be considered an “excuse” for inappropriate, antisocial, or illegal conduct.
 Rather, behaviors that are clear and clinical manifestations of a child’s disability should be understood as mitigating factors moving forward.

-The laws recognize that standard disciplinary consequences won’t help a kid with ADHD be less impulsive, hypersensitive or volatile, improve his social judgments, manage his anger with better emotional control, or stop engaging in risky behaviors.
-Ultimately, schools must understand the student’s troubling behaviors in the context of how he was experiencing the environment at the time and address those behaviors by teaching coping mechanisms for when similar situations occur.
+The laws recognize that standard disciplinary consequences won’t help a child with ADHD be less impulsive, hypersensitive or volatile, improve social judgments, manage their anger with better emotional control, or stop engaging in risky behaviors.
+Ultimately, schools must understand the student’s troubling behaviors in the context of how they were experiencing the environment at the time and address those behaviors by teaching coping mechanisms for when similar situations occur.

-If, on the other hand, as part of the Manifestation Determination process, the team determines that the student’s behavior was not a manifestation of his disability and was not a direct result of the school’s failure to implement the IEP or 504 Plan, he is treated – and disciplined – the same way as a student without disabilities who has violated the same or similar code of conduct.
+If, on the other hand, as part of the Manifestation Determination process, the team determines that the student’s behavior was not a manifestation of their disability and was not a direct result of the school’s failure to implement the IEP or 504 Plan, the child is treated—and disciplined—the same way as a student without disabilities who has violated the same or similar code of conduct.

 As parents, you have the right to appeal the team’s findings through the traditional appeal process to the Board of Education and to the State Department of Education.
 However, students with disabilities can also seek an impartial hearing to challenge the school’s Manifestation Determination.
 This gives you and your child an additional level of appeal.